Table of Contents

 I’m not sure how many of you know but for the past 10 days I have been fasting.
 Fasting you say?
 No, I am not protesting the demolition of a national park (not that I wouldn’t I love parks).

-For those of you not familiar with Ramadan it’s an holy for the month for Muslims where they fast from sunrise to sunset.
+For those of you not familiar with Ramadan it’s a holy for the month for muslims where they fast from sunrise to sunset.
 That’s not entirely true, its technically between the prayers that occur very close to those times.
 This fast includes food and drink!

 I also thought it might be interesting to share my perspective as software developer practicing this fast.

 That being said I won’t go too deep into the religious details but it is something that I practice every year.

 It occurs at different times in the solar calendar due to the fact that Ramadan is a month in a lunar calendar which consists of 354.37 days compared to the solar calendar’s 365 days.
 Therefore the times in which a fast occurs shifts throughout the solar year.